 Target Population

 A study target population refers to the specific group of individuals that a study or intervention is designed to address or affect.
 According to Creswell (2014), the target population is "the larger group to which the researcher would like to generalize the research findings."
 The current study targets 2015 refugee beneficiaries as of 2021 who attend the Umoja Refugee Community-Based Organization in Kawangware, Riruta Sub-County of Nairobi - Kenya.

+Inclusion and Exclusion criteria

 Out of 2015, 1123 are children below 18 years, 512 adults over 45 years of age, 380 are youth and middle-aged people between 18 - 44 years.
 This study will target the latter category due to the responsibilities that surround them like getting jobs, having a family, and providing for parents and younger siblings where necessary putting them at risk of experiencing higher generalized anxiety.

 In this organization, the refugees visit the center where they are provided with psychological support, and material support and they engage in activities, games, and filming which help them deal with their daily stressors and anxieties.
 The population has been selected because it is the key beneficiary of the organization and so the need to understand their experiences with the services.
 In addition, they come from different countries including the Democratic Republic of Congo (DRC), Rwanda, Burundi, South Sudan, and Ethiopia (Umoja Refugee, 2021).
 The selected population, originating from countries such as the Democratic Republic of Congo, Rwanda, Burundi, South Sudan, and Ethiopia, is vulnerable to Generalized Anxiety Disorder (GAD) due to several factors.
 These include forced displacement, exposure to violence and trauma, experiences of loss and grief, socioeconomic challenges, and cultural and linguistic barriers.
 These factors contribute to heightened anxiety levels and increase the risk of developing GAD among this population.
 Understanding their experiences with the organization's services is crucial for identifying their specific needs and developing effective interventions to address their anxiety-related concerns.